 If you have an Economy 7 meter, you don’t have to have an Economy 7 tariff.
-If it works out best for you on a non-Economy 7 tariff, we’d simply add your day and night units together to give us 1 single usage figure.
+If it works out best for you to be on a 24 hour single-rate tariff, we’d simply add your day and night units together to give us 1 single usage figure.
 So you won’t even need to change your meter.

-To have an Economy 7 tariff you’ll need to have a 2 rate meter that records your day and night electricity usage separately.
-Unlike a standard tariff meter, it’ll give you a reading for each.
+To have an Economy 7 tariff, you will have an Economy 7 meter; this 2 rate meter records your day and night electricity usage separately.
+It'll give you a reading for each rate.

 If it’s an older Economy 7 meter you’ll see both readings on the front.
-If it’s been installed quite recently, it’ll probably show you one or the other on an electronic screen - you’ll have to press a button to switch between your day and night readings.
+It if’s been installed quite recently, it'll probably show you one or the other on an electronic screen – you'll have to press a button to switch between your day and night readings.

 2-rate meter with mechanical timeswitch

 The night time hours when your electricity usage is on the Economy 7 cheaper rate will be a 7 hour period somewhere between 10pm and 8.30am – it depends where you live and what type of meter you have.
 It my also change at different times of the year.
 For example – when the clocks go forward in spring, and when they go back in the autumn.

 The best way to find out your exact Economy 7 hours is to look at your supply number, which you’ll find on your bill: